advayvyas/advayvyas/README.md

 # Advay Vyas

 Hey!
 I'm Advay Vyas, a senior at the Texas Academy of Mathematics and Science!
-I'm interested in a wide variety of academic fields, including pure mathematics, machine learning, computer science, data science, linguistics, and history.
+I'm interested in a wide variety of academic fields, including pure mathematics, machine learning, computer science, data science, linguistics, history, and political science.
 I pursue competitions frequently and am active in Boy Scouts as a Troop 840 Life Scout.
 In my free time, I love to bike, read, and read Wikipedia articles on anything from car engines to combinatorics.
 Feel free to connect with me or contact me at my email!
 <img align="right" src="https://github-readme-stats.vercel.app/api?username=boltstrike77&show_icons=true&theme=" alt="boltstrike77" width="450" mb="12px" />

 ## Contact